What you need to know to improve your Urban Knowledge Exchange experience.

 3) You may then choose to update your profile with more detail (this is not compulsory but may help other users to discover your work and profile).

 How do I register my organisation?

 When you are signing up as a content contributor you may select the primary organisation that you are affiliated with.
-If the organisation does not appear on the drop down list it means that no one has created an organisation profile yet – but you can!
-Select “No/Other organisation” and you will be given the option to register you organisation once your personal profile has been approved.
+If the organisation does not appear on the drop-down list it means that no one has created an organisation profile yet – but you can!
+Select “No/Other organisation” and you will be given the option to register your organisation once your personal profile has been approved.

 How do I get my organisation featured?

 I am affiliated with multiple organisations, how should I manage my account?

 When you upload content (like an article or an upcoming event), that content is automatically linked to (or associated with) your primary organisation.
 Therefore, we would suggest that you decide which affiliation applies best to most of your uploaded content, and ensure that your personal profile lists that organisation as your primary one.
 Typically a person may work for University A but also be a member of Professional Institute C, and so in your personal contributor profile, you should give University A as your primary organisation.

 If you upload an article or an event that is associated both with your primary organisation and another organisation, then there are additional fields where these can be listed, or linked to that second organisation if it is registered on the platform.